AdaptiveCity/acp_data_strategy/README.md

 The sensor metadata database will include information enabling the `acp_location/system` to be translated to `acp_lat`, `acp_lng` and `acp_alt`.

+### Confidence

+`acp_confidence` indicates a general probability a data reading is reliable, on a scale `0..1`.
+This property is useful as a common generalization.
+For example, a sensor that is deriving traffic speed from passing vehicles will assign more confidence to a value based on many vehicles than on a few. *How* the confidence value is calculated will differ by sensor type and it is currently not clear how this should best be normalized.

+The essential point is that confidence in a sensor reading is a general issue, not particularly limited to a few sensor types, so it is helpful on the Adaptive City platform to abstract this into a common property.
+Note this is, as with the other standardized fields, *in addition* to the data values the sensor will send anyway allowing downstream processing knowledgeable about the intricacies of the particular sensor to make its own interpretation of confidence or accuracy.

 ## Sensor metadata database